uwrit/composure/README.md

 # Composure
-**Composure** is a simple SQL-authoring library for .NET.
+**Composure** is a simple SQL-authoring library for .NET Core.
 Composure allows for statically-typed SQL-like query syntax directly in C#, with minimal messy string manipulation.
-Composure is designed for readability, clarity, and testability, and was developed for the [Leaf Clinical Data Explorer app](https://github.com/uwrit/leaf) at the [University of Washington](http://www.washington.edu/) by Nic Dobbins [@ndobb](https://github.com/ndobb) and Cliff Spital [@cspital](https://github.com/cspital).
+Composure is designed for readability, clarity, and testability, and was developed for the [Leaf Clinical Data Explorer app](https://github.com/uwrit/leaf) at the [University of Washington](http://www.washington.edu/) by [@ndobb](https://github.com/ndobb) and [@cspital](https://github.com/cspital).

 **Note: If you are able to create and use Stored Procedures, Views, and other SQL objects, please read no further and do so!**